-- (1) Arrangements to Pay Outstanding and Due Amounts in Consecutive

-Installments Residential Households - (a) One of the key objectives of debt collection is to encourage debtors to start paying their monthly accounts in full.
+- (1) Arrangements to Pay Outstanding and Due Amounts in Consecutive Installments Residential Households - (a) One of the key objectives of debt collection is to encourage debtors to start paying their monthly accounts in full.
 In addition it is also necessary to ensure that arrear debt is addressed.
 The current average balances on consumer accounts necessitate that innovative ideas be implemented to encourage consumers to settle their arrears.
-At the same time it is also of utmost importance that regular payers not be discouraged through the implementation of any possible incentives.

-- (b) The main aim of an agreement will be to promote full payment of the current account and to address the arrears within a period of 12 months. - (c) A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - (i) The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly installments; - (ii) The current monthly amount must be paid in full; and - (iii) The written agreement has to be signed on behalf of the Municipality by a duly authorised officer.
+At the same time it is also of utmost importance that regular payers not be discouraged through the implementation of any possible incentives. - (b) The main aim of an agreement will be to promote full payment of the current account and to address the arrears within a period of 24 months. - (c) A debtor may enter into a written agreement with the Municipality to repay any outstanding and due amount to the Municipality under the following conditions:- - (i) The outstanding balance, costs and any interest thereon shall be paid in regular and consecutive monthly installments;

-- (iv) The agreement will be compliant with the requirements of the National Credit Act. - (d) In order to determine monthly installments a comprehensive statement of assets and liabilities of the debtor must be compiled by a treasury official.
-To ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - (e) The municipality may from time to time introduce incentive schemes to improve the debt collection rate. - (f) A consumer who cannot pay their arrear debt may enter into an arrangement to pay the account over twelve (12) months with an initial payment of 20 percent of the outstanding amount. - (g) 20% discount upon full settlement of the outstanding debt. - (2) There will be no arrangements allowed on meter tempering/illegal connection, both the amount charged for consumption and temper fine will be paid in full before reconnection of services - (a) During the time of the debt collection process, but before the debt is handed over to the attorneys a consumer may enter into an arrangement to settle arrear debt. - (b) No arrangements will be entertained by attorneys on a debt that has been handed over for legal collection. - (c) The municipality will entertain only one arrangement with a consumer to settle arrear debt.
-Failure to abide by the arrangement will result in that:- - (i) the arrangement being terminated with immediate effect; and - (ii) the outstanding balance immediately becoming due and payable;
+- (ii) The current monthly amount must be paid in full; and - (iii) The written agreement has to be signed on behalf of the Municipality by a duly authorised officer. - (iv) The agreement will be compliant with the requirements of the National Credit Act. - (d) In order to determine monthly installments a comprehensive statement of assets and liabilities of the debtor must be compiled by a treasury official.
+To ensure the continuous payment of such arrangement the amount determined must be affordable to the consumer, taking into account that payment of the monthly current account is a prerequisite for concluding an arrangement. - (e) The municipality may from time to time introduce incentive schemes to improve the debt collection rate. - (f) A consumer who cannot pay their arrear debt may enter into an arrangement to pay the account over twenty four (24) months with an initial payment of 20 percent of the outstanding amount. - (g) 20% discount upon full settlement of the outstanding debt. - (2) There will be no arrangements allowed on meter tempering/illegal connection, both the amount charged for consumption and temper fine will be paid in full before reconnection of services - (a) During the time of the debt collection process, but before the debt is handed over to the attorneys a consumer may enter into an arrangement to settle arrear debt. - (b) No arrangements will be entertained by attorneys on a debt that has been handed over for legal collection. - (c) The municipality will entertain only one arrangement with a consumer to settle arrear debt.
+Failure to abide by the arrangement will result in that:- - (i) the arrangement being terminated with immediate effect; and

-- (3) The consumer by signing the arrangement agreement to settle arrear debt acknowledges the following: - - (i) The debt is owed to the municipality. - (ii) That on default of the arrangement agreement, interest on arrears will be charged on the amount due.
+- (ii) the outstanding balance immediately becoming due and - (iii) Consumption on transmitting faulty meter shall be charged using average calculation based on units last purchased by a customer, - (iv) if meter is found to be illegal connected or tempered with, a penalty charged will be added to consumption fee which should have been paid during the time of tempering. - (3) The consumer by signing the arrangement agreement to settle arrear debt acknowledges the following: - - (i) The debt is owed to the municipality. - (ii) That on default of the arrangement agreement, interest on arrears will be charged on the amount due.
 Electricity supply to the property of the consumer will be disconnected or the consumer will be blocked from the purchase of electricity on the prepayment system, and legal proceedings will be instituted to collect the debt. - (iii) That the consumer will be liable for all costs, which includes legal costs on an attorney client basis incurred to collect the debt.